-What other concerns do you have with the IFCJ?
+What other concerns do I have with the IFCJ?

 - Most of the money the IFCJ receives, has been given by well-meaning Christians—over $1,800,000,000.00 to date.

 - I fell victim to the IFCJ’s emotional advertising because of a misunderstanding of my role as a Christian in supporting both the Jewish people and Israel.
 We are to support them both physically and spiritually.
 However, by NOT sharing the Gospel with the Jewish people, we miss the most important message that Jesus gave His followers.
 Take the Gospel Message and go to the Jewish people FIRST and then to all of the other nations.
 Now that we are in the ‘Last Days’, the Bible speaks about how Jesus will not return until the Jewish people return to Him.
 We are beginning to see more and more Jewish people come to know Jesus (Yeshua) as their Jewish Messiah!
 It is happening in the United States, Israel and around the world.

 What did Jesus warn us to be careful of?